-Workday VS SAP - Independent Comparison
+Workday vs SAP 2026: Independent ERP Comparison

-SAP and Workday are two of the worlds prominent ERP, finance and HRIS software vendors and a top choice for fast growing or large organizations.
+SAP and Workday are two of the world's prominent ERP, finance and HRIS software vendors and a top choice for fast growing or large organizations.
 In this post, we'll compare SAP versus Workday across various different factors that are crucial when evaluating financial management, ERP and HR systems.

 Functionality